 CMD 316 (3) Speech and Hearing Science.
 An introductory course in psychological measures of speech production, speech perception, and speech acoustics.
 Students will be introduced to basic elements of the physics of sound and acoustic cues relevant to the perception of speech and non-speech auditory stimuli.
+Open to Juniors and Seniors in other departments.

 CMD 321 (3) Language Development.
 Study of acquisition and development of child language.
 Emphasis is placed on structural aspects of language and language-learning.
+Open to Juniors and Seniors in other departments.
 CMD 322 (3) Articulation Disorders.
-Prerequisites: CMD 211, 312, and 321.
+Prerequisites: CMD 211, 312, 316, and 321.
 Study of the etiology, assessment, and management of disorders of articulation and phonology.

 CMD 325 (3) Language and Cognitive Disorders in Children.
-Prerequisite: CMD 211, 219, 312, and 321.
+Prerequisite: CMD 211, 219, 312, 316, and 321.
 Study of the assessment and management of children with developmental and acquired language and cognitive disorders.